 I am a communicator.
 That's what I do for a living.
-So it's only natural for me to create a web site that gives a brief portrait of my careers in the professional kitchen and journalism world with their many twists and turns.
+So it's only natural for me to create a website that gives a brief portrait of my careers in the professional kitchen and journalism world with their many twists and turns.
 To accomplish that objective I must also provide a sense of my ideas about food, food preparation and how my values have directed my career.
 The various links give examples of my writing, editing and a look at a book review for one of the three books that I have written.
-First, about the twists and turns...
+First about the twists and turns...

-In addition to editing the newsletter and contributing articles, I did all of the cooking for photos that illustrated the various stories.
-Beside the fun of cooking the dishes that we used, I learned a great deal about different kinds of food.
+In addition to editing the newsletter and contributing articles to it I did all of the cooking and styling for photos that illustrated the various stories.
+Besides the fun of cooking the great variety of dishes that we featured, I learned a great deal about different kinds of food.
 Unfortunately, the publisher was not able to make money on the newsletter even though it had a fairly large subscription base.
 After three fun years the newsletter came to an end.
 (Click here to see a typical issue.)